UlyssesWu/FreeMote.NET/README.md

 It's a part of [FreeMote SDK](https://github.com/Project-AZUSA/FreeMote-SDK), and is designed to be used with Pure PSB for free/research projects.

 Download Libs from Release page.
+(You can also use FreeMote `Windows DX9` lib to compile & use `FreeMote.NET`.)

 ## Demos